hsaikia/SwissTournament/README.md

 ```
 python swiss_tournament.py generate_standings ~/3_kaffeehaus_chess_tournament/tournament ~/3_kaffeehaus_chess_tournament/standings_round_1
 ```
-10. Repeat steps from 5 to 10 for each new round, changing the files for the rounds accordingly
+10. Repeat steps from 5 to 10 for each new round, changing the files for the rounds accordingly.
+When there is no possibility to generate a new round because of repeating pairings, the system will generate an empty pairing

 ## TODOs and Future Improvements
 - Improve pairing method to use [Dutch pairing system](https://en.wikipedia.org/wiki/Swiss-system_tournament#Dutch_system)
 - Create a tournament config file to avoid typing the tournament file every command
 - Add tournament name to tournament file
 - Create a markdown exporter for the tournament to have a final global report
+- Create cleaner and safer tests by not writing to `/tmp/`